 Setting up a Qualtrics account is FREE to all NDSU staff, faculty, and students.
-Group Decision Center staff are trained, expert-level survey designers who can assist you in setting up basic or more sophisticated surveys.
-All survey questions are designed exclusively by each individual researcher.
+Group Decision Center staff are trained, expert-level survey designers who can assist you by reviewing your survey, making suggestions for improvements, and demonstrating features that enhance the functionality of your survey.
+All surveys must be set-up exclusively by each individual researcher.

 Group Decision Center staff set up more than 4,000 surveys per year.
-Most of those surveys are the official electronic Student Rating of Instruction surveys.
-However, a portion of staff time is dedicated to assisting individuals with their own survey and electronic form needs.
+Most of those surveys are the official electronic Student Course Experience Surveys.
+However, a portion of staff time is dedicated to assisting individuals with assessing the quality of their survey set-up.

 There are many ways in which Qualtrics can be used at NDSU.
 How do you use Qualtrics?

 Faculty and departments interested in having the Group Decision Center set up their SCEs should make arrangements with the Group Decision Center at the beginning of each semester.

 Some of the many features of Qualtrics include:

 - Wizards with point and click interface to build surveys quickly.

 - Library of surveys and questions to customize.